ygeunkim/bvhar/README.md

 ## Overview

-`bvhar` provides functions to analyze multivariate time series time series using
+`bvhar` provides functions to analyze and forecast multivariate time series using

 - VAR